nottinghamtec/Main-Website/content/venues/mooch.md

 title = "Mooch"
 weight = "2"

-summary = "Students’ Union Bar situated in the ground floor of the Portland Building"
+summary = "A vibrant bar hosting a plethora of student-orientated events in the ground floor of the Portland Building"

 photos = [
   "/imgs/venues/mooch/oxjam-mooch.jpg",